 Answered By: Lippincott Library Last Updated: Jul 21, 2020 Views: 809

-The term "tear sheet" refers to the time when brokers would tear individual pages out of the S&P summary book and send them to current or potential clients.
-Now, with this information available online, such basic company profile information could be considered a tear sheet.
+The term "tearsheet" refers to the time when brokers would tear individual pages out of the S&P summary book and send them to current or potential clients.
+Now, with this information available online, such basic company profile information could be considered a tearsheet.

 You can find this type of company information using these databases:

-Click on the Companies tab, then search by company name or ticker.
-Once you've found your company of interest, click on Stock Reports, in either HTML or PDF format, in the lefthand menu.
+- Once you've found your company of interest, click on Tearsheet in the left-hand menu.

-Search for a company by name or ticker in the top left search box, then use the Company Views menu to view overviews and full reports.
+- Search for a company by name or ticker in the top left search box, then use the Company Views menu to view overviews and full reports.